 The bacterial system in the human colon is incredibly complex, with more than 400 different species of microbes.
 Acacia provides fuel for microbial fermentation.
 Interestingly, fermentation is an action that many people think of as causing an increase in gas.
 However, it is foods that rapidly ferment in the gut that can cause high gas production.
 Foods such as Acacia ferment slowly, and this fermentation promotes growth of the gut's beneficial lactic acid bacteria (such as bifidobacteria and lactobacilli).
 This in turn helps actively reduce gas and bloating, which is exactly the goal you're trying to reach.
 In addition, the fermentation of Acacia leads to short chain fatty acid production, which lowers the ph balance of the gut, allowing beneficial conditions for lactic acid bacteria to thrive.
 The greater short chain fatty acid production may also reduce inflammation of the gut and colorectal cancer risk, two nice bonuses.

-It's important to distinguish between rapidly fermented prebiotics such as FOS (which can cause a sudden release of gas, bloating, and subsequent abdominal pain) and slowly fermented prebiotcs such as Acacia.
+It's important to distinguish between rapidly fermented prebiotics such as inulin, FOS, and GOS (which can cause a sudden release of gas, bloating, and subsequent abdominal pain) and slowly fermented prebiotcs such as Acacia Senegal.
 Slow fermentation of Acacia results in a much lower and slower gas production.

 Reducing gas production in the first place is an important step to take.
 But, since it's impossible to completely prevent all gas (especially if you're eating a healthy diet with fresh fruits, vegetables, grains, and beans), it's also really helpful to try and alleviate the side effects of gas.
 As with other IBS symptom management, a multiple-step approach is almost always more effective than just trying one single thing.